bldevries/blackhole_geodesic_calculator/README.md

 ## Goals and milestones
-Ray Tracer
+Ray Tracer / Physics
+* Collisions inside curved spacetime
+* Kerr Blackhole
+* Red shift
+* Polarisation
-* (2) Add multisampling
+* V Add multisampling
-* Add a disk to the blackhole
+* V Add a disk to the blackhole
-* Allow camera to enter curved spacetime region
+* V Allow camera to enter curved spacetime region
-* Increase sampling in the horizon region (try to make the ring of fire visible)
-* Add a metric that spans the whole scene
+* V Add a metric that spans the whole scene
-* Add the ability to render objects *inside* the curved space-time region
+* V Add the ability to render objects *inside* the curved space-time region

+Science
+* Finish parameter study
+* Explore publication options

 Testing:
 * V Collect some characteristics of photon trajectories for testing
 * V Add a flat metric to the curvedpy code to compare curved and non curved scenarios precisely
-* Add a color coding option in Blender to find "rogue" rays
+* V Add a color coding option in Blender to find "rogue" rays

 Optimalization
-* (1) Commandline rendering
-* Run on snellius
-* Parallelization
 * Tensorflow model or interpolation of some of the calculations
+* V Commandline rendering
+* V Run on snellius
+* V Parallelization

 Useability:
 * Add Blender UI to the render engine
 * Finalise the python package and upload to PyPi
+	* Add tests
 * Make the render engine a proper add-on to Blender

 ## Use it yourself